mozilla/anodejsholidayseason/fully_loaded_node.md

 Application level parallelization using processes works well for a single tier deployment architecture - An arrangement where you have only one type of node and simply add more to support scale.
 As applications get more complex however, it is likely the deployment architecture will evolve to have different application tiers to support performance or security goals.

 In addition to multiple deployment tiers, high availability and scale often require application deployment in multiple colocation facilities.
 Finally, cost effective scaling of a computationally bound application can be achieved by leveraging on-demand cloud based computation resources.

 Multiple tiers in multiple colos with demand spun cloud servers changes the parameters of the scaling problem considerably while the goals remain the same.

-The future of `compute-cluster` may involve the ability to distribute work over multiple different tiers to maximally saturate available computation resources in times of load.
+The future of [compute-cluster][] may involve the ability to distribute work over multiple different tiers to maximally saturate available computation resources in times of load.
 This may work cross-colo to support geographically asymmetric bursts.
 This may involve the ability to leverage new hardware that's demand spun at some trusted cloud compute provider...

 Or we may solve the problem a different way!
+If you have thoughts on an elegant way to enable [compute-cluster][] to distribute work over the network while preserving the properties it has thus far, I'd love to hear them!

-Whatever we do, we'll be sure to blog up our learnings!
-Thanks for reading, and you can learn more about current scaling challenges and approaches in Persona on [our email list][].
+Thanks for reading, and you join the discussion and learn more about current scaling challenges and approaches in Persona on [our email list][].

   [our email list]: https://groups.google.com/d/msg/mozilla.dev.identity/st_eL7kUpUw/hrOUUatl5i0J